Graeme Law: Tamworth

 On 30 October 2007, Law returned to Staffordshire side Tamworth on loan.
 A month later it was confirmed that Law had signed a permanent deal to re-join Tamworth after impressing whilst on loan, signing a deal that would keep him at the club until the end of the 2007–08 season.

 On 3 June 2008, Law agreed a new deal with Tamworth keeping him at the club until the end of the 2008–09 season, in which Tamworth were promoted to the Conference Premier after winning the Conference North championship.

 Later career

 In August 2009 he joined Stalybridge Celtic before in December 2010 switching to Northwich Victoria.

 International career

 Law made his debut for the Scotland under-19 team in a 2–1 victory over Switzerland on 25 September.
 He made three appearances in 2002 UEFA European Under-19 Football Championship qualification, finishing his under-19 career with four caps.

 Coaching career

 On 1 July 2012, Law returned to Tamworth, to work alongside his namesake Marcus as the club's new assistant coach.

 Personal life

 Law studied for a Bachelor of Arts degree in Physical Education and Sports Coaching at York St John University.
+Following this, he graduated from the University of Chester with a Master's degree in the Sociology of Sport and Exercise.
+Additionally, Law completed a Doctor of Philosophy degree at the same university, where he studied the relationship between football players and the monetization of social relationships.
 In April 2016, his PhD paper on footballers, money and gambling received national press coverage.